Configuring the ActivID AS Properties

 Configure Forward Proxy Support

-Configure the Safeguard Critical Entities Settings
+Configure the Safeguarded Critical Entities Settings

 Configure the Cache Settings